shaloo/docs.arcana/docs/howto/onboard_users/build_social/wallet_cognito_oauth.md

 **That is all!**  :material-party-popper:

-Your dApp is all set for onboarding users via Cognito.
+Your dApp is all set for onboarding users via AWS Cognito social provider.

 !!! warning "Using Cognito with other social providers"